symboxtra/cmake-GitVersioner/README.md

 When you started your project half a year ago and you have `325` commits the revision is something around `825`.

 When working on a feature branch, this versioner adds a two char identifier of the branch name and the commit count since branching.
-When you are building and have uncommitted files, it adds the count of the uncommitted files and `-SNAPSHOT`
+When you are building and have uncommitted files, it adds the count of the uncommitted files and `-SNAPSHOT`.

 ## Understanding the Version